‘There is no personal dignity’: Conditions at Waterford psychiatric unit condemned

 Ms Caulfield said one reason for the assaults was the overcrowding within the unit.
 “It’s hit a new level,” she said.

 Last July, the unit was overcrowded 22 days out of 31.
-Across last weekend’s bank holiday weekend the total number of patients admitted to the unit did not drop below 50.
+Across last weekendthe total number of patients admitted to the unit did not drop below 50.

 “Our members believe the overcrowding leads to the increased instances of assault,” said Ms Caulfield who is the Psychiatric Nursing Association’s (PNA) branch chair in Waterford.